 In this note, we let $X$ be a closed connected K\"ahler manifold with $\dim_\C X = n$ which admits the following fibration.
 Let $(\Sigma, \omega_\Sigma)$ be a K\"ahler manifold with $\dim_\C \Sigma = n-r<n$ and $X \xrightarrow{\pi} \Sigma$ is a surjective holomorphic submersion.
 This submersion gives a smooth fibration structure by classical results due to Ehresmann \cite{Eh51} and Fischer-Grauert \cite{FG65}.
-For each $z \in \Sigma$, we call $\pi^{-1}(z)$ a fiber based at $z$, which is a complex submanifold of $X$ with $\dim_\C = r$. $X$ is a smooth fiber bundle over $\Sigma$, but the induced complex structure on each fiber may vary.
-In the case where the fibers are isomorphic, $X$ is a holomorphic fiber bundle over $\Sigma$.
+For each $z \in \Sigma$, we call $\pi^{-1}(z)$ a fibre based at $z$, which is a complex submanifold of $X$ with $\dim_\C = r$. $X$ is a smooth fibre bundle over $\Sigma$, but the induced complex structure on each fibre may vary.
+In the case where the fibres are isomorphic, $X$ is a holomorphic fibre bundle over $\Sigma$.
 Here, we allow $\Sigma$ to be a point, i.e. $r=n$.

-Throughout the note, we assume that the first Chern class $c_1(X)= -\pi^*\alpha$ for some K\"ahler class $\alpha$ on $\Sigma$, and so each fiber $\pi^{-1}(z)$ is a Calabi-Yau manifold.
+Throughout the note, we assume that the first Chern class $c_1(X)= -\pi^*\alpha$ for some K\"ahler class $\alpha$ on $\Sigma$, and so each fibre $\pi^{-1}(z)$ is a Calabi-Yau manifold.
 We consider the following normalized K\"ahler-Ricci flow on $X$, defined by

 with any K\"ahler metric $\omega_0$ as the initial metric.